605 Hennepin Avenue,

 4 people favorited this theater

-Not to be confused with the similarly-named Astor Theatre, another downtown house which was better known as the Riviera Theatre, the Aster Theatre was a 900-seat theater which was much simpler than the Riviera Theatre.
+Not to be confused with the similarly-named Astor Theatre, another downtown house which was better known as the Riviera Theatre, the Aster Theatre was a 900-seat theatre which was much simpler than the Riviera Theatre.

 It was opened in 1916, and designed in Neo-Classcial style, with an auditorium that had murals on its side walls depicting scenes from the French countryside between sets of arches.
 A set of chandeliers hung from the ceiling, and it contained one of the largest pipe organs in Minneapolis, prior to the building of the large palaces a few years later.